taylornielson22/Neuralink/index.md

 Neuralink plans to test it on humans within the next year.
 When a user thinks about moving a certain body part or muscle, they device will decode the action potentials fired from those intentions.
 The users first goal would be to learn how to move a virtual mouse.
 Eventually, the user will be able to control more advanced devices once they get more practice and Neutralino’s adaptive decoding algorithms improve.<sup>[6](https://neuralink.com/approach/)</sup>

 ### Neuralink App
-The app installed on an iOS device, would allow the user to control the phone from the just thinking of the desired actions.
-The app also plans to have a Bluetooth connection that would be able to control any device that can connect.
-The Neuralink app provides guides and exercises for the user to learn how to control the device.
-Not only can an iPhone be controlled, but with Bluetooth connection users can control any mouse, keyboard, or other Bluetooth devices.
+The app installed on an iOS device, would allow the user to control the phone from the just thinking of the desired actions.<sup>[4](https://neuralink.com/applications/)</sup> The app also plans to have a Bluetooth connection that would be able to control any device that can connect.
+The Neuralink app provides guides and exercises for the user to learn how to control the device.<sup>[4](https://neuralink.com/applications/)</sup> Not only can an iPhone be controlled, but with Bluetooth connection users can control any mouse, keyboard, or other Bluetooth devices.
 ![App](docs/assets/nueralinkApp.webp)

 # What The Future Holds